Akau Jambo

-Akau Jambo is a South Sudanese stand-up comedian, actor and an activist.
-He is the co-founder of Juba International Comedy Festival the first comedy festival in South Sudan.
+Akau Jambo is a South Sudanese stand-up comedian, and actor.
+He is the founder of Juba International Comedy Festival the first comedy festival in South Sudan.
+Akau Jambo is also a Co-Founder of Creative Central; a creative agency and social enterprise that harnesses the power the creative industries to bring about social behaviour change to ignite the socio-economic transformation of South Sudan.
 Akau is also a Mandela Washington Fellow, 2022 cohort.